 Community groups are invited to reserve a date to participate.

 Numerous churches, student groups, and civic clubs have participated in Ajani.
 Individuals may also attend.
-Groups are general held on the 4th Thursday of each month at noon.
-To reserve a date, email email@example.com.
+Groups are generally held at noon on the fourth Thursday of each month.
+To reserve a date, email [email protected].